WordPress/gutenberg/packages/components/src/modal/README.md

 - Required: No
 - Default: true

+### showCloseIcon

+If this property is set to false, the modal will not display a close icon.

+- Type: `bool`
+- Required: No
+- Default: true

 ### className

 If this property is added, it will an additional class name to the modal content `div`.